Prentiss Mellen: Early years

 Prentiss Mellen was the eighth of nine children of Rev. John Mellen and Rebecca (Prentiss) Mellen, born in 1764 in the second parish of Lancaster, Massachusetts, now Sterling.
 Mellen's father was the local minister, and his mother the daughter of the first parish minister.
 He graduated from Harvard College in 1784.
 He moved to Barnstable, where he worked as a tutor for the family of James Otis Jr., and studied law with Shearjashub Bourne.
 He was admitted to the bar in 1788, and established a practice in Sterling.
 This was unsuccessful, and he next opened a practice in Bridgewater.
 There he met Sally Hudson of Hartford, Connecticut, whom he married in 1795.
 The couple had six children, four of whom survived him.

 Still not meeting with financial success, he briefly joined his brother's law practice in Dover, New Hampshire before finally settling in Biddeford in the Massachusetts District of Maine.
-He moved to Portland around 1806.
+Around 1806, he moved to Portland, where Mellen Street is now named for him.